vvarik/pmb-rif/README.md

 opposed to individual genes.
 We will focus on LB beacuse we have more data from there which is also more reliable (75% of the unique hits come from LB; there is less variance).
-In addition, our results suggest, the effect of pH on synergy is questionable in PA14.
+In addition, our results suggest, the effect of pH on synergy is weak in PA14.

 We did Gene Set Enrichment Analysis (GSEA) using GO terms from [pseudomonas.com website](https://www.pseudomonas.com/) and